Writing A Travel Journal is Wonderful

 Glue souvenir receipts, boarding passes, and museum tickets into your journal’s pages.
-The more tangible memories, the better!
-You’ll have clearer memories of those places, too, if you save your ticket stubs and maps!
+The more tangible items you can keep, the better it will be for writing your travel journal!
+Why?
+Well you’ll have clearer memories of those places, too, if you save your ticket stubs and maps!

 Time to make another confession, my dears.
 I threw away sooooooo many mementos over my years of traveling and now I deeply regret it.
 Don’t make my mistakes, please.
 Keep allllll of those random bits that you collect over the course of your travels and give them a new home in the pages of your journal.
 It’s one of the best gifts you can give yourself.

 So go ahead and scrap it!

 Check Out These Adorable Travel Journals

 Ready to start writing your travel journals?
 Here are some adorable books to keep your memories in!
 Happy shopping.

 - Refillable Handmade Traveler’s Notebook.
 Who doesn’t like refillable pages?
 Makes everything a lot simpler.